A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Numerical methods

 The splitting scheme is a mix between a finite volume discretization and a finite difference method.
 This mix induces a switching between cell-averaged values defined by the finite volume discretization and nodal values used by the finite difference discretization for each unknown and at each time step.
 Using fifth-order accuracy WENO reconstruction, one can approximate the nodal values (i.e finite difference unknowns) $(U_i^n)_{i =1,N+1}$ in terms of the cell-averaged values (i.e finite volume unknowns) $(\overline U_i^n)_{i =1,N}$ by the following relation:

+One can easily recover the relation that allows to determine the cell-averaged values $(\overline U_i^n)_{i =1,N}$ in terms of the nodal values $(U_i^n)_{i =1,N+1}$ by inverting the relation~\eqref{switchFVDF}.
 The global order of the scheme is preserved.
 In fact, the formula is precise up to order $\OO(\Delta x^5)$ terms.
 Before proceeding by the computation of $S_2$, we recall first the remaining (dispersive part) of the equations, given in section~\ref{SSsec}.